AtulPradeep/Covid-tracker/README.md

 1)All mobile devices ( 320 - 480)2)IPADs / tablets(481 - 780)3)Desktop or laptop screens.
 (Large) <780
 I have tested the application on mainly 3 browsers - Chrome, Safari and Firefox .And also tried to run the code on Mac as well as Windows systems.

+Cypress test cases (End to End test)

+-should visit URL and the titlepassed
+-Should click choose city buttons and check if data is fetchingpassed -Gets the choosen text in label and Checks Initial fetchingpassed -Should check the routes are validpassed
+-Should check inputing the dates (From) and (To)passed -Should click generate button to generate table and chartpassed -Should click export button to export documentpassed -Should check if Line , bar and area chart functionspassed

 Contact

 In case of any problems please contact :